juanpagb2/JSONPlugin/README.md

-Cordova Plugin Template
+Cordova Plugin
 ======

-This is a simple starting point for building a Cordova plugin on iOS and Android.
+This plugin has the capability to consume JSON Services